Updated: January 24, 2024 - 7 min read

 31% of Product managers stress about the sales pipeline being below the revenue forecast

 To prevent these traps, your teams need an all-inclusive project management software that focuses on team collaboration.
 This will help centralize all workloads and create a transparent pipeline with reliable and standardized success metrics.

 Standardization of success metrics and workload centralization

 Innovative cloud-based project management software helps centralize all workloads under a single platform.
 Utilizing a centralized collaboration hub – and creating a transparent pipeline, can lead to automatically improving workflow for all team members along with all internal teams from development to marketing.

 This way, the company can have an overview of every process in the timeline and can quickly initiate and redistribute resources toward the central project goals.
-Using a milestones view, the company can standardize success metrics using a percentage scale and automatize a progress tracking.
-Now every team will have a transparent representation of project achievement on the percentage scale.
+Using a milestones view, the company can standardize success metrics using a percentage scale and automatize progress tracking.
+Every team will have a transparent representation of project achievement on a percentage scale.